What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 - a capital-conservation buffer of CET1 equal to 2.5% of their total risk exposure amount;

-- The CSSF is responsible for setting the countercyclical buffer rates applicable in Luxembourg on a quarterly basis.
-According to CSSF Regulation 21-05 of 24 December 2021, a countercyclical capital buffer rate of 0.5% applies to credit institutions for the first quarter of 2022;
+- an institution-specific countercyclical capital buffer of CET1 (equivalent to their total risk exposure).
+The CSSF is responsible for setting the countercyclical buffer rates applicable in Luxembourg on a quarterly basis.
+According to CSSF Regulation 23-06, a countercyclical capital buffer rate of 0.5% applied to credit institutions for the first quarter of 2024;

 - a Global-Systemically-Important-Institutions (“G-SII”) buffer;

-- an other-Systemically-Important-Institutions (“O-SII”) buffer (for the analysis of G-SII and O-SII please see answer 21); and
+- an Other-Systemically-Important-Institutions (“O-SII”) buffer (for the analysis of G-SII and O-SII please see answer 21); and

 - a systemic-risk buffer for systemic banks of at least 1% based on the exposures to which the systemic risk buffer applies, which may apply to exposures in Luxembourg as well as to exposures in third countries.
 The rationale of this buffer, as clarified in the CRD V Law, is the mitigation of systemic risks, to the extent that these are not already covered by the capital buffers for systemically important institutions (G-SIIs/O-SIIs) or the countercyclical capital buffer.
 No maximum limit applies to this buffer.